amaxwell01/responsive_breakpoints/README.md

 ```

 ## Overkill?
-* This may look like overkill, but you don't HAVE to use all of them, just the ones you need (just like using a grid
+* Sure, this may look like overkill, but you don't HAVE to use all of them, just the ones you need (just like using a grid
 layout)
-* This methodology will give you the ability get finer control of your responsive websites in a way that people are
+* This methodology gives you finer control of your responsive websites in a way that you can understand
-able to understand in a easy way

 ## You can use EM's or percent aswell